-The sample includes all PJM Regional Transmission Expansion Plan projects that went into service or are proposed to be in service 2008-2026.
-Projects are classified by PJM as either baseline or supplemental.
-Investment refers to the estimated cost of the project in million dollars.
-The number of substations represents the total substations associated with the project's construction.
+The sample includes all RTEP projects that went into service or are proposed to be in service in PJM from 2008 to 2026.
+RTEP projects are classified by PJM as either Baseline or Supplemental.
+Investment refers to the estimated cost of the RTEP project in million dollars.
+The number of substations represents the total substations associated with the RTEP project's construction.
 Voltage indicates the operating voltage of the transmission asset.
 Time to In-Service measures the number of months from the initial planning date to the in-service date.